 Follow Steve Irwin Way to the Glasshouse Mountains Township.
 Follow the road to the west over the railway lines and turn left into Coonowrin Road at the T junction.
-Then turn right into Fullertons Road just after the State School and along this road to the car park at the base of the mountain.
+Then turn right into Fullertons Road just after the State School and along this road you will find a car park at the base of Ngungun mountain.

 Facilities at Mount Ngungun

-You will find Picnic Facilities and a lookout.
+You will find Picnic Facilities and a lookout at Mount Ngungun.